-"Catholic schools in the United States have a nearly 200-year history of developing service- and achievement-oriented youth," said Msgr.
-Paul Koetter, Holy Spirit's pastor.
+"Catholic schools in the United States have a nearly 200year history of developing service and achievement-oriented youth," said Msgr.
+Paul Koetter, Holy Spirit's pastor and dean of the East Deanery.
 "The purpose of the partnership is to build upon this legacy for the future."

-Facing the possibility of a 22 percent decline in the number of priests by 2012, the archdiocese had unveiled plans in 2005 to eventually close and consolidate parishes.
-This plan proposed eventually having a single priest serve Little Flower and Our Lady of Lourdes.
+Facing declines in the number of priests, the archdiocese unveiled plans in 2005 to eventually close and consolidate parishes.
+This plan is for a single priest to serve Little Flower and Our Lady of Lourdes at some point.